jessecandido/hugoWebsite/content/_index.md

 +++
-title = "Jesse Candido"
 tagline = "Computer Scientist.
 Thinker.
-Writer."
+Writer." title = "Jesse Candido"

 +++

-Donec at libero id lectus porta dapibus eu in nibh.
-Cras id mauris sapien.
+I'm Jesse Candido, a senior at Stanford University.
+I study Computer Science, with a focus in Human Computer Interaction (HCI) and a minor in German Studies.